HL7/davinci-epdx/source/pages/6-7_Handling_Data_Provenance.md

 When a Health Plan forwards information as a FHIR Resource it **SHALL** create or update a related Provenance record to reflect the original source, any subsequent data handlers or transformers and the action taken by the Health Plan in it's handling of the data.

-A Provenance resource **SHALL** be provided with each member-relaated resource provided by the Health Plan's FHIR API.
+A Provenance resource **SHALL** be provided with each member-related resource provided by the Health Plan's FHIR API.
 This **SHALL** be used to:
 - identify the source of the information.
 - whether the data came via a clinical record or a claim record.
 - Whether the data was subject to manual transcription or other interpretive transformation.